saidvandeklundert/learn/_posts/2021-11-5-calling-rust-from-python.md

 There are many types in Rust, Python and C. This can get confusing!
 ## Calling a Rust function from Python with multiple types

 This time, Python will call a Rust function called `start_procedure`.
 To avoid distractions, it does not do anything other then taking a struct and returning another one.
 On the Python side, we use a Pydantic basemodel to create the input that the Rust function requires.
-The Pydandtic basemodel will have the same fields as the Rust struct.
+The Pydantic basemodel will have the same fields as the Rust struct.
 We do the same thing for the return value from Rust.
-We create a Pydantic basemodel that mirrors the Rust struct on the Python sude.
+We create a Pydantic basemodel that mirrors the Rust struct on the Python side.
 The struct and Pydantic basemodel will contain fields of multiple different types.
 This is something we will be dealing with in the (according to me at least) easiest way possible: by using the C `Char *`.

 {:refdef: style="text-align: center;"}
 ![Pydantic BaseModel to Rust Struct](/assets/img/model_to_struct.png "Pydantic BaseModel to Rust Struct"){:height="80%" width="80%"}